BadgerBadgerBadgerBadger/BadgerBadgerBadgerBadger.github.io/content/posts/misc/is-it-dry-yet.md

 The fact that our dryer is "dumb" is what led me to my automation journey.
 If it was Wifi-enabled and also sending out notifications as it completed a cycle, I wouldn't be writing this post.

-Having been spoiled by knowing exactly when my washing has completed, so I know when to go move things to the dryer, I decided to do something similar for the dryer.
+Having been spoiled by knowing exactly when my washing has completed (so I know when to go move things to the dryer) I decided to do something similar for the dryer.
 This is especially useful, for example, when the clothes need an extra drying cycle or when there are more wet clothes that are waiting in the washer.
 In these times it is useful to know if the dryer has finished a cycle.

 And since it is not a smart device, I have to add the brains, somehow.

 ## Plan of Attack

-My plan of attack was this:
+This is how I decided to approach the problem:
 - I have a [Shelly smart plug](https://www.shelly.com/en-be/products/shop/shelly-plus-plug-s) that I would put between Drew (the dryer is called Drew) and the wall.
 - The plug would transmit power readings to my [Home Assistant](https://www.home-assistant.io/) setup.
 - I would do _something_ to detect when the power reading goes down from some high number to some very low number (I'm assuming it never goes to 0 since the little LED panel needs power).